FRITZ!Box 6490 Cable Service - Knowledge Base

-Band steering balances the load in your wireless network, which ensures fast and stable connections for all of the wireless devices in the home network.
+Band steering balances the load in the wireless network, which ensures fast and stable connections for all of the wireless devices in the home network.

-Modern wireless routers or wireless repeaters, such as the FRITZ!Box 7590 or FRITZ!Repeater 1750E, make the 2.4 GHz and 5 GHz frequency band available at the same time.
-Wireless devices that support both frequency bands decide themselves which frequency to use for a connection.
-However, wireless devices do not always make the best choice.
+Current wireless routers or wireless repeaters, such as the FRITZ!Box 7590 or FRITZ!Repeater 1750E, make the 2.4 GHz and 5 GHz frequency band available at the same time.
+Wireless devices that support connections to both frequency bands decide themselves which frequency to use for a connection.
+Wireless devices do not always make the best choice, though.
 With band steering, routers and repeaters can determine which frequency band is more suitable for individual wireless devices and automatically steer them to the more suitable one.

-With band steering, the FRITZ!Box improves the wireless range of devices in the 5 GHz frequency band by checking whether their signal strength reaches a specific threshold.
-If the value for a device falls below this threshold, then it is on the edge of the range.
-The FRITZ!Box then steers the device to the 2.4 GHz frequency band because it has a greater range.
+The FRITZ!Box uses band steering to improve the range of wireless devices when they are connected to the 5 GHz frequency band: If a device is on the edge of the range, the FRITZ!Box initiates the change to the 2.4 GHz frequency band that has a greater range.

 The FRITZ!Box uses band steering to avoid congestion in the 2.4 GHz frequency band by steering wireless devices to the 5 GHz frequency band if necessary.
 If wireless devices support the 802.11k and 802.11v wireless standards, this happens seamlessly.
 Older wireless devices that do not support these standards must first be deregistered and then re-registered.

 The FRITZ!Box learns the properties of older wireless devices when they register for the first time.
 If it turns out that the wireless device supports both frequency bands, starting with the next time it registers, it will be steered into the frequency band that is more suitable for the given situation.
 If the FRITZ!Box is restarted, it must relearn the properties.